azadbolour/boardgame/BACKLOG.md

 - Provide a way of getting the meaning of a word played by the machine.
   Out of scope of version 1.
 Use the provided list view of played words to copy and paste into Google or dictionary site.

+- User registration.
+Currently there are no registered users.
+Just a built-in one called _You_.

+- Add dictionaries for other languages to the system.
+Allow user to choose the game's language.

+- Provide user preference page.
+Include user's preferred language.

+- Android UI.
+Current web ui does not work in Android browser.
+  Native Android UI would be preferable.

+- iPhone UI.
+Ditto.

 ## Known Issues